Meat, poultry, fish, eggs and more

 - Choose lean meat and poultry to cut down on saturated fat, which is not good for your heart.

-- Food such as sausages, ham, salami and devon do contain protein however they are high in saturated fat and salt so should only be eaten occasionally.
+- Food such as sausages, ham, salami and devon do contain protein however they are high in saturated fat and salt so should be avoided.

-- Go meat free once or twice a week and base meals on legumes, eggs, nuts or tofu.
+- Go meat-free at least once or twice a week and base meals on legumes, eggs, nuts or tofu.